ReactionRegistry – Reference Guide

 nameargumentsreturns

-Return a list of triplets with details of the products of the i-th reaction
+Return a list of pairs with details of the products of the i-th reaction.

 :param i: The index (0-based) to identify the reaction of interest

-:return: A list of triplets of the form (stoichiometry, species index, reaction order)
+:return: A list of pairs of the form (stoichiometry, species label)

 nameargumentsreturns